cookiesncream716/helloWorld2/README.md

 }).done()
 ```

-The line newOne.subject.count = '12' can be commented out.
+The line newOne.subject.count = '12' can be commented out so that count is undefined.
 The plugin should work both ways.

 2. In the build method, create a variable set to the information in the editor box.
-If it’s not set in the editor box, then the variable created will be undefined.
+If it is not set in the editor box, then the variable created will be undefined.

 ```
 var countProperty = optionsObservee.subject.countField
 ```

-3. The this.count variable needs to be set to the count that is in the editor box, which is in the information in countProperty and accessible using the folling line:
+3. The this.count variable needs to be set to the count that is in the editor box, which is in the information in countProperty and accessible using the following line:

 ```
 this.count = ticket.subject[countProperty]
 ```

 4. The greeting text and the countText need to be visible when the page is loaded if this.count is already defined.
-This is done using an if else statement.
+Do this by using an if else statement.
 If this.count is undefined, then both texts are not visible and set this.count to 0; otherwise, call the updateText function.
-This needs to come before the button event listener.
+It needs to come before the click event listener.

 ```
 if(this.count == undefined){